 - The Galaxy S launched with Android 2.1 Eclair and its final official update was Android 2.3 Gingerbread.

-- The highest amount of RAM you could get was 512MB.
+- The most RAM you could get was 512MB.

 - Originally, the phone launched with a Super AMOLED display with a resolution of 800 x 480.
-However, Super AMOLED panels were in low supply at the time, so eventually, Samsung re-released the device with an LCD panel.
+However, Super AMOLED panels were in low supply at the time.
+As a result, Samsung re-released the device with an LCD panel.